 Photos from the Dec.
 12, 2013, Army-Navy swimming and diving meet.
 Photos by Phil Hoffmann.

-Mark Liscinsky begins his first season as an assistant coach with the Navy men's swimming team this year.
+Mark Liscinsky begins his second season as an assistant coach with the Navy men's swimming team in the fall of 2014.

 On the national stage, Liscinsky competed in the NCAA Championship Meet as a senior, was a finalist in multiple events at the U.S. Senior Nationals, qualified for three U.S. Olympic Team Trials and was a member of the U.S. team that took part in the 2003 World University Games.

 Liscinsky and wife Kate are the parents of Sam, age three, and Maggie, who will celebrate her second birthday in November 2014.